julianchurchill/text-adventure-editor/README.md

 done
 ====

-DONE - [FEATURE] Add exit button to create an exit DONE - [FEATURE] Location save button saves edited exit properties DONE - [FEATURE] Show all exits in a list with the location properties
+DONE - [FEATURE] Exits list has delete button by each exit to delete from model DONE - [FEATURE] Add exit button to create an exit DONE - [FEATURE] Location save button saves edited exit properties DONE - [FEATURE] Show all exits in a list with the location properties